Paleoclimatology: Sclerochronology

-Coral "rings" are similar to tree rings except that they respond to different things, such as the water temperature, freshwater influx, pH changes, and wave action.
-From there, certain equipment can be used to derive the sea surface temperature and water salinity from the past few centuries.
+Coral "rings share similar evidence of growth to that of trees and thus can be dated in similar ways.
+A primary difference is their environments and the conditions within those that they respond to.
+Examples of these conditions for coral include water temperature, freshwater influx, changes in pH, and wave disturbances.
+From there, specialized equipment, such as the Advanced Very High-Resolution Radiometer (AVHRR) instrument, can be used to derive the sea surface temperature and water salinity from the past few centuries.
 The δ18O of coralline red algae provides a useful proxy of the combined sea surface temperature and sea surface salinity at high latitudes and the tropics, where many traditional techniques are limited.

 Landscapes and landforms

-Within climatic geomorphology one approach is to study relict landforms to infer ancient climates.
+Within climatic geomorphology, one approach is to study relict landforms to infer ancient climates.
 Being often concerned about past climates climatic geomorphology is considered sometimes to be a theme of historical geology.
+Evidence of these past climates to be studied can be found in the landforms they leave behind.
+Examples of these landforms are those such as glacial landforms (moraines, striations), desert features (dunes, desert pavements), and coastal landforms (marine terraces, beach ridges).
 Climatic geomorphology is of limited use to study recent (Quaternary, Holocene) large climate changes since there are seldom discernible in the geomorphological record.

 Timing of proxies

 The field of geochronology has scientists working on determining how old certain proxies are.
-For recent proxy archives of tree rings and corals the individual year rings can be counted and an exact year can be determined.
+For recent proxy archives of tree rings and corals the individual year rings can be counted, and an exact year can be determined.
 Radiometric dating uses the properties of radioactive elements in proxies.
 In older material, more of the radioactive material will have decayed and the proportion of different elements will be different from newer proxies.
 One example of radiometric dating is radiocarbon dating.
 In the air, cosmic rays constantly convert nitrogen into a specific radioactive carbon isotope, 14C.
 When plants then use this carbon to grow, this isotope is not replenished anymore and starts decaying.
 The proportion of 'normal' carbon and Carbon-14 gives information of how long the plant material has not been in contact with the atmosphere.